Data security in healthcare software development

 Educating staff on security best practices and threat awareness

-3. Conduct security awareness campaigns - Use newsletters, workshops, and simulated phishing exercises to maintain security awareness.
-Regular communication about emerging threats and security tips helps maintain vigilance among employees.
+3. Conduct security awareness campaigns - This could include newsletters, workshops, and simulation exercises.
+Regular communications about new threats and security tips keep employees’ eyes and ears open.

 Secure Software Development Lifecycle (SDLC)